dfinity/portal/docs/developer-docs/backend/backend-tutorials/at-a-glance.md

 4. Start the Internet Computer for local development or check your connection to the Internet Computer for network deployment.

-5. Register, build, and deploy locally or on the network.
+5. Register, build, and deploy locally or on the network (`--network ic`).

         dfx deploy --network <network>